TUDelft-PRIME-Books/Linear-Algebra/Chapter8/SingularValueDecomp.md

 :::::

-Let us first consider the case where $A$ is a  $2 \times 2$ matrix, as in that case everything takes place in the plane, and we can make an exact drawing of what is going on.
+Let us first consider the case where $A$ is a  $2 \times 2$-matrix, as in that case everything takes place in the plane, and we can make an exact drawing of what is going on.
 Every  $2\times 2$  orthogonal matrix has one of the two forms

 $$